 The interest of the millennials and celebrities on gemstones will have its effect on the industry.
 Business will pick up while mining and refining of gemstones will receive a boost in the process.
 Gemstones are uniques on their own without having to attach the healing crystal label.

-The unearthed gemstones provide scientists clues on how the Earth works.
+The unearthed gemstones provide scientists with clues on how the Earth works.
 Experts are still astonished how the world’s largest and most valuable diamonds vary in locations where they are sourced from.
 The process is also crucial.
 To produce sapphires, you must have the right mineral impurities, including nepheline, and a heat equaling 1,472 degrees.
 The growing mineral assemblage takes about 1.75 billion years to finish and produce sapphires.
 This miracle of nature alone makes gemstones rare and special.

 There are factors involved, many of them without the need for man’s intervention.
 Plus, the huge amount of time the process takes to produce gemstones.